+8

 When will Saturday's football trials probably end?

+9

 When will Neil go to watch the trials?

+10

+Questions 11-15

 Answer the following questions using NO MORE THAN THREE WORDS AND/OR A NUMBER for each answer.

 How many London underground lines are there?

+11

 In which two ways are the lines distinguished from each other?

+12

 Which zone is Heathrow airport in?

+13

 On which forms of transport can a one-day Travel card be used?

+14

 How much cheaper is a typical journey using an Oyster card?

+15

+Questions 16-20

 Complete the gaps using NO MORE THAN TWO WORDS for each.

 Put your ticket into the 16 when you want to use an automatic gate.

 People with 17 can use a bigger gate to enter and leave stations.

 People usually use 18 to get from ground level to the trains.

 19 tell people where to go if they are changing lines.

 You can find maps in many 20 at the official website.

-Access https://ieltsonlinetests.com for more practices

-Answer the following questions using NO MORE THAN THREE WORDS for eac ch answer.
+Questions 21-25

+answer.
 Where is the student from?

-What does the adviser suggest the student create to manage her time?

-What does the adviser give the student to help her with time management?

-What is the problem many students have with the library?

-Why does this problem exist?

-Complete the following sentences using NO MORE THAN THREE WORDS for each answer.

-The student says she is 26 when she is studying at home.
+21 What does the adviser suggest the student create to o manage her time?
+22 What does the adviser give the student to help her with time management?
+23 What is the problem many students have with the li brary?
+24 Why does this problem exist?
+25 Questions 26-30 Complete the following sentences using NO MORE answer.
+THAN THREE WORDS for each The student says she is 26 when she is stu udying at home.
 As a result, it might be better for her to 27 from Monday to Friday.

-The main problem with the student's assignments Is that they fail to 28

-The adviser has a list of people who, for 29 \\\\\ grammar and spelling mistakes.

-The adviser suggests 30 \\\\\ with another student after lectures over a coffee.

-Complete the following sentences using NO MORE THAN TWO WORDS for each gap.

-Many organisations will pay for the cost of a volunteer's 31 to Africa. -- ------------

-The presenter describes volunteering as 32 than just travelling there.

-Jobs lasting over a year generally offer a 33 \\\\\ to cover expenses.

-Access https://ieltsonlinetests.com for more practices

-People without 34 \\\\\ or extensive education can expect to cover their own costs.

-The employment of 35 \\\\\ is preferred by organisations since projects are long-term.
+The main problem with the student's assignments Is s that they fail to 28 The adviser has a list of people who, for 29 grammar and spelling The adviser suggests 30 with another stud dent after lectures over a coffee.
+Questions 31-35 Complete the following sentences using NO MORE gap.
+THAN TWO WORDS for each Many organisations will pay for the cost of a volunte eer's 31 to Africa.
+The presenter describes volunteering as 32 than just travelling there. lobs lasting over a year generally offer a 22 to cover expenses

-Answer the following questions using NO MORE THAN THREE WORDS for each answer.
+Answer the following questions using NO MORE THAN THREE WORDS for each